 Keto lattes are not using regular cow milk.
 In fact, regular milk contains sugar from lactose, and it is not recommended on a keto diet.
 The best milk to make a keto latte are:

-The trick to creating a creamy keto pumpkin spice latte is to add a touch of butter and MCT oil into your drink.
-It will create the creamiest coffee and helps you burn fat as you will fuel your body with pure, healthy fat.
+The trick to creating a creamy keto pumpkin spice latte is to add a touch of butter and MCT oil to your drink.
+It will create the creamiest coffee and helps you burn fat as you will fuel your body with a pure, healthy fat.

 To do so, add your pumpkin milk into a blender with butter and MCT oil and blend to froth.
 Then, assemble the drink as usual.

 If you love this pumpkin spice bulletproof coffee latte, you may also like my other keto drink recipes, including keto hot chocolate and iced coffee too!

 Have you made this keto-friendly pumpkin spice latte?
 Share a picture with me on Instagram.
 I love to see your creation.